 Michael Grzesik (’00) is a graduate student in physics at the University of Massachusetts, Lowell.

-Brooke Haag (’01) is a physics instructor at Hartnell College.
+Brooke Haag (’01) is now an assistant professor of physics at American River College.
+She formerly taught physics at Hartnell College.
 She earned her Ph.D. in nuclear physics at the University of California, Davis in 2009.

 Milton Hagler (’85) is one of the founding partners of Corigo, Inc., and is CTO, responsible for all software engineering, architecture and design.
 Located in Ho Chi Minh, Vietnam, Corigo specializes in a SaaS web-based Vietnamese payroll system with integrated project management.
 Previously he founded VietCAD, which sells Autodesk products and provides CAD/CAM support and training in that country.